 If you come from a statistical background or a machine learning one then probably you don’t need any reasons for why it’s useful to build language models.
 If not, here’s what language models are and why they are useful.

 One of the reasons why it’s so hard to learn, practice and experiment with Natural Language Processing is due to the lack of available corpora.
 Building a gold standard corpus is seriously hard work.
 That’s why resources are so scarce or cost a lot of money.
 In this post, I’m going to aggregate some cool […]

 NLTK (Natural Language ToolKit) is the most popular Python framework for working with human language.
 There’s a bit of controversy around the question whether NLTK is appropriate or not for production environments.
 Here’s my take on the matter:

-If I ask you “Do you remember the article about electrons in NY Times?” there’s a better chance you will remember it than if I asked you “Do you remember the article about electrons in the Physics books?”.
-Here’s why: an article about electrons in NY Times is far less common than in a collection […]
+Updates 29-Apr-2018 – Added string instance check Python 2.7, Python3.6 compatibility (Thanks Greg) If I ask you “Do you remember the article about electrons in NY Times?” there’s a better chance you will remember it than if I asked you “Do you remember the article about electrons in the Physics books?”.
+Here’s why: an article […]